Coffeekraken/coffeekraken/packages/websites/coffeekraken-io/src/doc/03-css/01-languages.md

 ## @coffeekraken/s-postcss-sugar-plugin

-The sugar plugin for PostCss gives you a lot features like:
+The sugar plugin for PostCss gives you a lot of features like:

 1. Access theme configuration properties like `margins`, `colors`, `paddings`, etc... using some `sugar` functions like so:
     - `color: sugar.color(main)`: Apply the main color to the text